-The full course counts for 9 ECTs (3 per week).
+The full course is equivalent to 9 ECTs (3 per week).
 The specialized courses are equivalent to 3 ECTs.
-Several European universities accept the ECTs from the course through normal procedures which involve a submission of description of the course programme to the corresponding MSc or PhD programme of the university.
+Several European universities can accept the ECTs from the course through normal procedures which involve a submission of description of the course programme to the corresponding MSc or PhD programme of the university.

 The course is based on a continuous evaluation in each week.
 There is no final exam at the end of the course.
 If needed for the acceptance of ECTs, this can be provided upon request on a case-by-case basis.

 Dates of the Course

 The EEPE course starts on Mondays at 8:30am and finishes on the last Friday at mid-day.
 On the last Friday. lunch will be provided.
 Weekends are free, but meals are available at the Centro Studi.

 For the pre-course modules (specialized monographic courses the week before the main course), check the website for starting and ending dates.